FT1006/plaid-ledger-recon/docs/ADR-001-LIVING.md

   - Lineage: zero entries missing lineage fields in the period.
 - Exit policy: success=0; any breach=1.

+Demo/CI Override:
+- To avoid live Plaid point-in-time balance drift in demos, the CLI accepts `--balances-json` to provide curated period balances.
+When supplied, Plaid API is not called for balances.
+Production deployments should rely on Plaid live balances (default behavior).

 5) Determinism

 - Transform skips pending transactions and uses stable sorting where applicable.